General Dynamics F-16 Fighting Falcon: Turkey

 The Turkish Air Force acquired its first F-16s in 1987.
 F-16s were later produced in Turkey under four phases of Peace Onyx programs.
 In 2015, they were upgraded to Block 50/52+ with CCIP by Turkish Aerospace Industries.
 Turkish F-16s are being fitted with indigenous AESA radars and EW suite called SPEWS-II.

-On 18 June 1992, a Greek Mirage F-1 crashed during a dogfight with a Turkish F-16.
-On 8 February 1995, a Turkish F-16 crashed into the Aegean sea after being intercepted by Greek Mirage F1 fighters.
+On 18 June 1992, a Greek Mirage F1 crashed during a dogfight with a Turkish F-16.
+On 8 February 1995, a Turkish F-16 crashed into the Aegean Sea after being intercepted by Greek Mirage F1 fighters.

-Turkish F-16s participated in the Bosnia Herzegovina and Kosovo since 1993 in support of United Nations resolutions.
+Turkish F-16s have participated in Bosnia-Herzegovina and Kosovo since 1993 in support of United Nations resolutions.

 On 8 October 1996, seven months after the escalation a Greek Mirage 2000 reportedly fired an R.550 Magic II missile and shot down a Turkish F-16D over the Aegean Sea.
 The Turkish pilot died, while the co-pilot ejected and was rescued by Greek forces.
-In August 2012, after the downing of a RF-4E on the Syrian Coast, Turkish Defence Minister İsmet Yılmaz confirmed that the Turkish F-16D was shot down by a Greek Mirage 2000 with an R.550 Magic II in 1996 near Chios island.
+In August 2012, after the downing of an RF-4E on the Syrian coast, Turkish Defence Minister İsmet Yılmaz confirmed that the Turkish F-16D was shot down by a Greek Mirage 2000 with an R.550 Magic II in 1996 near Chios island.
 Greece denies that the F-16 was shot down.
 Both Mirage 2000 pilots reported that the F-16 caught fire and they saw one parachute.

 On 23 May 2006, two Greek F-16s intercepted a Turkish RF-4 reconnaissance aircraft and two F-16 escorts off the coast of the Greek island of Karpathos, within the Athens FIR.
 A mock dogfight ensued between the two sides, resulting in a midair collision between a Turkish F-16 and a Greek F-16.
 The Turkish pilot ejected safely, but the Greek pilot died owing to damage caused by the collision.

 Turkey used its F-16s extensively in its conflict with Kurdish insurgents in southeastern parts of Turkey and Iraq.
 Turkey launched its first cross-border raid on 16 December 2007, a prelude to the 2008 Turkish incursion into northern Iraq, involving 50 fighters before Operation Sun.
 This was the first time Turkey had mounted a night-bombing operation on a massive scale, and also the largest operation conducted by the Turkish Air Force.